ApexRMS/landfireupdate/README.md

 More detailed information about the SyncroSim library, project, and scenarios can be set here, including the file owner and descriptions.

+`ssimJobs` can also be set here specify the default maximum number of jobs in the generated SyncroSim library.
+This is not to be confused with the `nThreads` variable in the **Overall Run Options** section above that determines the number of threads R will spawn while processing the raw rasters for SyncroSim.

 ## Running the Update